TITLE 23: EDUCATION AND CULTURAL RESOURCES

 4) Staff

-A) In the event that no employee of the district holds any of the qualifications enumerated in Section 1.755 of this Part, the individual to whom direction of the program is assigned shall be required to participate annually in professional development consisting of:
+A) If no employee of the district holds any of the qualifications enumerated in Section 1.755, the individual to whom direction of the program is assigned shall be required to participate annually in professional development consisting of:

 i) undergraduate or graduate coursework in library science offered by a regionally accredited institution of higher education; or